FionaDL/michelin3star/howards-notes.md

 # Refactor opportunities

-  - move 'require' calls out of classes and in to environment file
+  - Done!!move 'require' calls out of classes and in to environment file
   - clean up user interface, including handling bad user input
     - add empty puts and/or '_________----------**********'
   - move all `puts` statements to CLI class